The Science of Reading Explained: Phonics

 Throughout exploration of each essential phonics skill, students will encounter a developmentally appropriate approach to learning with engaging, friendly characters and explicit, systematic instruction.
 When embedded in your station-rotation model or independent practice time, Exact Path is the perfect complement to your daily reading practice, primed to help you support academic recovery and develop lifelong readers.
 Learn more about phonics, and see our Exact Path program come to life in this accompanying video.

-For now, if you’re looking for more resources that support Exact Path’s commitment to the science of reading, explore our white paper, Exact Path: Designed with the Science of Reading.
+Explore Edmentum's ongoing commitment to the Science of Reading in our white paper, Exact Path: Designed with the Science of Reading.